Back to Health News & Stories

 • Lubricate

-If vaginal dryness is making sex painful, there's a solution that doesn't require a prescription.
+If vaginal dryness makes having sex painful, there's a solution that doesn't require a prescription.
 Your local drugstore offers a wide range of lubricants that provide necessary moisture and reduce pain with sex.
 Some lubricants even have stimulants that can increase your arousal and sensitivity.
 You can even use natural oils for lubrication, such as coconut or olive oil.
 These oils are safe to use in intimate areas but shouldn't be used with latex condoms.

 You also can look for adult toys that help stimulate the genitalia and encourage arousal.
 If you don't feel comfortable buying these at a store, there are online shops where you can discreetly order them.